shanect7/video-game-tittle-screen-design/README.md

 }
 ```

 With that all completed, we will now be altering the position and animation of the text.
-Since this is all complex, please use the following properties and juse use the code listed below:
+Since this is all complex, please use the following properties and just use the code listed below:

 `position`
 `animation`